pfheatwole/thesis/source/canopy_geometry.rst

       0 & 0 & r_{yz}
    \end{bmatrix}

-* Some advantages of my parametrization:
+* Some advantages of this parametrization:

-  1. Make it particularly easy to capture the important details of a parafoil canopy
+  1. It makes it particularly easy to capture the important details of a parafoil canopy

-  2. Makes it easier to design in mixed flat and inflated geometries
+  2. It makes it easier to design in mixed flat and inflated geometries

-  3. Supports aerodynamic analysis via section coefficient data (partly by keeping the y-axes in the yz-plane).
+  3. It's compatible with aerodynamic analysis via section coefficient data (partly by keeping the y-axes in the yz-plane).

 * **Oh hey, I just figured out how my choice of reference point works!** Think